isomerpages/mddi-corp/media-centre/parliament/_posts/2025-02-18-post-MDDI's response to PQ on Age Verification and Restriction Measures on App Stores.md

 ---
 <h3>Parliament Sitting on 18 February 2025</h3>
 <h3>QUESTION FOR ORAL ANSWER</h3>
 <p><strong>*20.
-Mr Saktiandi Supaat </strong>asked the Minister for Digital
+Mr Yip Hon Weng </strong>asked the Minister for Digital Development
-Development and Information (a) how does the Ministry plan to ensure the effective implementation of age verification and restriction measures by app stores so that only age-appropriate apps are accessible to children given that children may download apps through their parents' user accounts;
-and (b) whether the Ministry will consider mandating more robust age verification methods such as facial recognition technology, to prevent children from bypassing age restrictions using their parents' passwords or biometric data.</p>
+and Information (a) how does the Ministry plan to ensure the effective implementation of age verification and restriction measures by app stores so that only age-appropriate apps are accessible to children given that children may download apps through their parents' user accounts; and (b) whether the Ministry will consider mandating more robust age verification methods such as facial recognition technology, to prevent children from bypassing age restrictions using their parents' passwords or biometric data.</p>